antecave-web/Star-Trek-Ascendancy-Playable-Borg/README.md

 The Borg may spend up to **2 additional resources** each turn repairing a Disabled Cube.

-A Cube only becomes operational once **all damage has been repaired**.
+A Cube only becomes operational once **all damage has been repaired**, at which point it instantly becomes fully operational.

-Until then, it remains completely inactive.

 ---